bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 };
 ```

-In this example recursion allows comments to be nested inline along with the posts for better context.

 Notes:

 - Mongoose by default does not save unknown fields that are not defined in the schema.
 This allows a `comments` field to exist on posts in the fixtures without being imported.